git-town/git-town/website/src/commands/config-sync-strategy.md

-# git town config sync-strategy <merge|rebase>
+# git town config sync-feature-strategy <merge|rebase>

-The _sync-strategy_ configuration command displays or sets your sync strategy.
-The sync strategy specifies which strategy to use when syncing feature branches.
+The _sync-feature-strategy_ configuration command displays or sets your sync strategy.
+The sync-feature strategy specifies which strategy to use when syncing feature branches.

 ### Arguments

-- without an argument, displays the current sync strategy
+- without an argument, displays the current sync-feature strategy
-- with `merge`, set the sync strategy to merge changes into your feature branches
+- with `merge`, set the sync-feature strategy to merge changes into your feature branches
-- with `rebase`, set the sync strategy to rebase your feature branches against their parents and remote counterparts
+- with `rebase`, set the sync-feature strategy to rebase your feature branches against their parents and remote counterparts